PJWalker/daggerheart/content/GM Rules/Adversaries/Oracle of Doom.md

 ***Pronounce Fate - Action:*** Spend a Fear to present a target within Far range with a vision of their personal nightmare.
 The target must make a Knowledge Reaction Roll.
 On a failure, they lose all Hope and take 2d10+4 direct magic damage.
 On a success, they take half damage and lose a Hope.

-***Summon Tormentors - Action:*** Once per day, spend 2 Fear to summon 2d4 Tier 2 or below Minions relevant to one of the PC’s personal nightmares.
+***Summon Tormentors - Action:*** Once per day, spend 2 Fear to summon 2d4 #Tier2 or below Minions relevant to one of the PC’s personal nightmares.
 They appear at Close range relative to that PC.

 ***Ominous Knowledge - Reaction:*** When the Oracle sees a mortal creature, they instantly know one of their personal nightmares.